lev-landau-official/cleo_cryptor/README.md

 ## Features

-- **Secure encryption algorithm:** You have stumbled across the best (hands down) CLEO cryptor.
+- **Secure encryption algorithm**.
+You have stumbled across the best (hands down) CLEO cryptor.
 Algorithm so strong it does not break.

 - **Custom message:** Add your text (up to 6kB), multi-line message supported.

-- **Protection against tampering:** What's worse than stolen source code?
+- **Protection against tampering**.
+What's worse than stolen source code?
 Correct, it's stolen authorship.
 Not gonna happen though, modified files refuse to work.

-- **Password protection:** You heard it right!
+- **Password protection**.
+You heard it right!
 It is optional, but you can protect your CLEO scripts with a password.
 This means you can retrieve the source code of your script using your secret phrase.
 When a script is encrypted without a password, the source code is not retrievable.

-- **General file encryptor:** You can use this tool to encrypt files other than CLEO scripts, in which case a password is mandatory.
+- **General file encryptor**.
+You can use this tool to encrypt files other than CLEO scripts, in which case a password is mandatory.
 Although keep in mind, this tool does not necessarily comply with "safety standards of cryptography," use at your own risk.
 Huge files are supported.

-- **Decryption:** Every other CLEO encryptor is broken and useless, trust me on this.
+- **Decryption**.
+Every other CLEO encryptor is broken and useless, trust me on this.
 This functionality allows you to break popular encryption algorithms (MogAika, FYP, blackjesus, etc.).
 Some scripts may not decrypt; show them to me!
 They will decrypt in the next release.

 ## Usage